-A well-designed alternative transportation and greenways system will provide pedestrians and bicyclists with a network of bicycle and pedestrian facilities for commuting and recreation that are safe, convenient and attractive.
+A well-designed bicycle and pedestrian transportation and greenways system will provide pedestrians and bicyclists with a network of bicycle and pedestrian facilities for commuting and recreation that are safe, convenient and attractive.

 The following pages include key issues raised by the public as well as the goals and objectives for the Plan.